rootstrap/react-redux-base/cypress/README.md

 ----

 ## Setup
-Cypress comes almost ready for you to use in this branch.
-There are a few configurations that you need to change in order to get the most out of it.
+Congratulations, you are almost set.
+There are a few configurations you need to do to get your testing environment up and running.

 * **Set record key:** Cypress has a handy feature called Cypress dashboard, there you can see video recordings of failed tests run in the CI of your choice.